 Students who have successfully completed the Day Skipper course are awarded the RYA Day Skipper Completion certificate.
 In addition they can apply to the RYA for the International Certificate of Competence (ICC), which is an internationally recognised qualification and ideal for future Flotilla holidays or progression to ‘bareboat’ yacht charter.

 Safety is paramount on all RYA courses.
 To learn more about our standards and our school, see the RYA Training Centres page

 Minimum: Aged 16 or over with 5 days at sea, 100 miles and 4 night hours.
-Navigation to Day Skipper Shore-based standard and a basic sailing ability.
+Navigation to Day Skipper Shore-based standard and basic sailing ability.

 This is a significant step up in difficulty from the previous Competent Crew course.
 Past courses are aimed at beginners, and this course is meaningfully different as it qualifies you as a skipper entitling you to an ICC.

 You do not need a competent crew or any previous RYA courses to take this course.

 The pass rates for students who met the minimum and recommended requirements are high.
 However, this course can be challenging if you are not appropriately prepared.
 If you are unsure you are ready, feel free to call us for advice.